SSWConsulting/SSW.Rules.Content/rules/share-your-developer-secrets-securely/rule.md

 :::

 :::info
-**Tip:** You can store the full user secret json file contents in the enterprise secrets management tool.
+**Tip:** You can store the full `secrets.json` file contents in the enterprise secrets management tool.

 Most enterprise secrets management tool have the ability to retrieve the secrets via an API, with this you could also store the `UserSecretId` in a field and create a script that updates the secrets easily into the correct `secrets.json` file on your development machine.
 :::